 Formal Complaint: Formal Complaint means a document filed by a Complainant or signed by the Associate Vice President of Student Affairs and Enrollment Management/Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting that JCSU investigate the allegation of Sexual Harassment.
 At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in JCSU's Education Program or Activity.
-A Formal Complaint may be filed with the Associate Vice President of Student Affairs and Enrollment Management/Title IX Coordinator in person, by mail, or by electronic mail by using the contact information required to be listed for the Associate Vice President of Student Affairs and Enrollment Management/Title IX Coordinator in Exhibit A. As used in this paragraph, the phrase "document filed by a Complainant" means a document or electronic submission that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
+A Formal Complaint may be filed with the Associate Vice President of Student Affairs and Enrollment Management/Title IX Coordinator in person, by mail, or by electronic mail by using the contact information required to be listed for the Associate Vice President of Student Affairs and Enrollment Management/Title IX Coordinator filed by a Complainant" means a document or electronic submission that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.